The Royal Sceptre

-The diamond was far to large to be used, and the King decided to have it split.
+The diamond was far too large to be used, and the King decided to have it split.

-A man called Mr Asscher from Amsterdam was chosen to undertake this difficult task, and the story goes, that as he delivered the blow to split the diamond, he fainted.
-When he was shown how perfectly he had succeeded he fainted again.
+A man called Mr Asscher from Amsterdam was chosen to undertake this difficult task.
+The story goes that as he delivered the blow to split the diamond, he fainted.
+When he was shown how perfectly he had succeeded, he fainted again.

-The two pieces were later sub divided.
-The first and largest piece, the Star of Africa of 530 carats was set into the Royal Sceptre.
+The two pieces were later subdivided.
+The first and largest piece, the Star of Africa of 530 carats, was set into the Royal Sceptre.
 The second Star of Africa was set into the Imperial State Crown.
-The 3rd and 4th Star of Africa is worn by the Queen as a brooch.
-The last major works carried out on the sceptre was in 1910
+The Third and Fourth Star of Africa are worn by the Queen as a brooch.
+The last major work carried out on the sceptre was in 1910.